A Brief History of Volatility Models

 Rho- The rho is the parameter that correlates between the underlying spot dynamic and the volatility dynamic (i.e. controls the slope/skew of volatility distribution).

-Foreign Exchange option market is mainly traded OTC (over the counter), and as such it adopted a model that can handle 1st, 2nd generation exotic options (as these are more bespoke in their nature).
+The Foreign Exchange option market is mainly traded OTC (over the counter), and as such, it adopted a model that can handle 1st, 2nd generation exotic options (as these are more bespoke in their nature).
 The model that most FX practitioners use is known as Vanna-Volga pricing (Malz 1997, Lipton et.
 McGhee 2002, Wystup 2003).
-This pricing model is widely used in FX market to price exotic options, like barrier options, and digital payout options (one/no touch, European Digital, etc.).
+This pricing model is widely used in FX market to price exotic options, like barrier options, and digital payout options (one/no-touch, European Digital, etc.).

 To accommodate this dynamic equity market practitioners turn to CEV (Constant Elasticity Variance) model.
-While the original model was developed by John Cox in 1975, it became widely used after Linetsky and Mendoza 2009 work that showed various applications and additions to accommodate various dynamics (including jumps and discontinuity), and ability to price wide range of assets (including credit spreads).
+While the original model was developed by John Cox in 1975, it became widely used after Linetsky and Mendoza's 2009 work that showed various applications and additions to accommodate various dynamics (including jumps and discontinuity), and the ability to price a wide range of assets (including credit spreads).

 Looking forward into the future — Rough Volatility

-As volatility modeling evolved researchers and practitioners have started raising some questions with regards to the behavior of realized volatility, and volatility dynamic.
+As volatility modeling evolved researchers and practitioners have started raising some questions with regards to the behavior of realized volatility, and volatility dynamics.